aldivi/caland/README.md

 [Di Vittorio, A., and M. Simmonds (2019) California Natural and Working Lands Carbon and Greenhouse Gas Model (CALAND), Version 3, Technical Documentation.](https://github.com/aldivi/caland/blob/master/CALAND_Technical_Documentation_V3_June2019.pdf)

+## Repository updates
+* October 2019:
+  * Added two new function files to estimate county-level management effects:
+    * write_scaled_raw_scenarios.r: scales county-level raw scenarios to the region level for input to write_caland_inputs()
+    * write_scaled_outputs.r: scales the CALAND outputs back to the county level
+  * These functions are used together to effectively apply CALAND at the county level in place of the region levels, so that county-level effects of county-level management can be estimated
+  * Caveats of county-level scaling
+    * Increase in estimation uncertainty that is difficult to quantify
+    * Restoration sources are determined at the region level during simulation, which means that county-level source conversion may not follow the expected proportional decreases in source areas
+    * Land categories with zero county area cannot be restored at the county-levels
+    * Very high county restoration targets may not be possible to limitations in scaled source area

 ## Version History
 * CALAND version 3.0.0: 25 June 2019; DOI: 10.5281/zenodo.3256727
 * CALAND version 2.0.0: 23 October 2017; not an official release